vermamanik596/WCGANS_GP-for-Super-Resolution-of-Medical-Images/README.md

 ## Acknowledgments

-This project was developed by Pravinkumar Gohil
+This project was developed by Manik Verma

 I acknowledge the creators of the Chest X-Ray Pneumonia dataset and the foundational work on Wasserstein GANs and image super-resolution that made this project possible.